Post-Divorce Military Spouse Benefits: FAQ

 If the civilian spouse remarries, what happens to the retirement pay?

-While remarriage may affect the survivorship rights under the SBP, it likely
+While remarriage may affect the survivorship rights under the survivor

 Will a former civilian spouse be able to collect payment directly from